-- have an Australian Business Number (ABN) - be incorporated in Australia and in accordance with s20 and and s24 of the MRFF Act 2015, be one of the following entities:
+- have an Australian Business Number (ABN) - be incorporated in Australia and in accordance with s24 of the MRFF Act 20152, be one of the following entities:

 - a medical research institute

 - a university

 - a corporate Commonwealth entity

-- a corporation (including businesses and not for profits)
+- a corporation (including businesses and not for profits).

-- a state or territory government

-- a state or territory government entity.

 Joint applications are encouraged, provided you have a lead organisation who is the main driver of the project and is eligible to apply.
-For further information on joint applications, refer to section 6.2.1.
+For further information on joint applications, refer to section 6.2.